joshHug/LeidenITP/assignments/assignment4.md

 - merge sort should be implemented recursive.
 (2 points)
 - Default merge sort should be done by comparing objects (not attributes of objects or the return of methods) (1 point)
 - You should be able to reverse sort using the default key.
 (1 point)
-- When a `person` class object is printed it should show you the information of the object in a readable way.
+- When a `Person` class object is printed it should show you the information of the object in a readable way.
 Thus, it should mention the name, weight, height, and age.
 (0.5 points)
 - The file **names.txt** should be loaded in correctly.
 (0.5 points)

 If the first 5 points are not implemented, no further points can be given.